New Zealand Bill of Rights Act 1990: Double jeopardy and natural justice

 Double jeopardy is covered in section 26 of the Act, which guarantees that no one should be held liable for an act or omission that at the time it occurred, was not an offence.
 This protects people from being charged under new crimes for acts or omissions they committed prior to the new crime existing.
 Furthermore, the protects people from being tried or punished for a crime that they have already been finally convicted, pardoned, or acquitted for.

 Everyone is granted the right, in section 27, to the observance of the principles of natural justice by any tribunal or other public authority that has the power to make a determination regarding a person's rights, obligations, or interests that are protected or recognised by law.
 Furthermore, every person also has the right to bring civil proceedings against, and to defend civil proceedings brought by, the Crown, and to have those proceedings heard, according to law, in the same way as civil proceedings between individuals.

-Remedies
+Remedies and consequences

-The Act does not provide express remedies for when one of the rights contained in the Act has been breached.
-Despite this, the Court of Appeal has held on several occasions that it has the jurisdiction to develop remedies as it sees fit.
-The focus remedies under the Act is to provide vindication in such a way that upholds the importance of the right, rather than invokes punishment for its breach.
+The Act does not provide a list of explicit legal remedies within itself for when one of the rights contained in the Act has been breached.
+As a consequence, a significant amount of case law has developed, with the Court of Appeal holding on several occasions that it has the jurisdiction to develop new remedies as it sees fit.
+As discussed in Taunoa v Attorney-General, the focus of remedies under the Act is to provide vindication in such a way that upholds the importance of the right, rather than invokes punishment for its breach.
 As such, court decisions can often include a combination of remedies in order for the breached right to be properly vindicated.